Columbia Real Estate and Homes For SaleCity

 What is Columbia known for?

 Located in Maury County, Columbia has the unmistakable feel of an independent, distinct town that woke up one day to find itself a part of the expanding Nashville sphere.
-It’s authentic Main Street lifestyle, antebellum homes, and comfortable southern pace has made it a destination for Nashvilians looking to scratch that small-town itch.
-It may be 46 miles from downtown Nashville, but that hasn’t stopped its population from spiking, and its housing market from taking off.
+Its authentic Main Street lifestyle, antebellum homes, and comfortable southern pace have made it a destination for Nashvillians looking to scratch that small-town itch.
+It may be 45 miles from downtown Nashville, but that hasn’t stopped its population from spiking, and its housing market from taking off.
 It’s no understatement to say that Columbia offers some of the best small-town living in the United States.
-Southern Living, that lifestyle Bible of the Southeast, even ranked Columbia one of the top ten small towns in the entire South for its vibrant arts and live music scene.
-If you came to Columbia looking for some land, you’re in luck as many affordable homes feature an uncommon amount of acreage compared to the Nashville Metro area.
-Look to neighborhoods like Fountain Heights and Williamsport, homes on 5-acre lots are selling in the low-to-mid 300s.
+Southern Living, that lifestyle Bible of the Southeast, even ranked Columbia as one of the top ten small towns in the entire South for its vibrant arts and live music scene.
+If you came to Columbia looking for some land, you’re in luck as many affordable homes feature an uncommon amount of acreage compared to the Nashville metro area.
+Look to neighborhoods like Fountain Heights and Williamsport, homes on 5-acre lots are selling in the low-to-mid $600,000s.
 It might be a good idea to get your offer in quickly, though, because Columbia is no longer a well-kept secret.

 Who is Columbia a good fit for?

 The small town of Columbia, Tennessee offers a wealth of history and culture.
 The Southern charm and sense of community are evident throughout the area.
 The population accounts for nearly 40,000 people, many of which are young families.
 The majority of the residents are in their mid-thirties, and nearly half of the population have kids under the age of 18.

 Where to eat, hang out and have a good time